 You may be eligible for Universal Credit if you’re self-employed.
 You will have to declare your earnings at the end of each monthly assessment period, and will have to give details of any payments into or out of your business.
 Your work coach will also ask to see records of customers and suppliers, and marketing materials.

 You may be able to get a grant from the government called a New Enterprise Allowance if you’re going self-employed.
-You may be eligible if you or your partner has been receiving jobseeker’s allowance or employment and support allowance, or if you’ve been receiving income support, or if you’re a lone parent, sick or disabled.
-The New Enterprise Allowance is a weekly allowance that can be paid for over up to 26 weeks, up to a total of £1,274.
+You may be eligible if you or your partner has been receiving Jobseeker’s Allowance or Employment and Support Allowance, or if you’ve been receiving income support, or if you’re a lone parent, sick or disabled.
+If your business is approved, you could get a weekly allowance worth up to £1,274 in total, over 26 weeks.
+You can also apply for a loan to help fund your startup.

 There are some other small business grants available too, from the government local councils, the EU, and some organisations.
 Use the government’s finance finder tool to see if there’s a grant that could be suitable for you.